Suffering

 The Five Aggregates: Introduction

-Put simply, the Five Aggregates describe how we experience the world, through our body, through feelings, through perceptions, through mental formations, and through consciousness.
+Put simply, the Five Aggregates are how we experience the world: through our body, our feelings, our perceptions, our mental formations, which are our thoughts, intentions, and emotions, and through consciousness.

-And rather than a single, continuous consciousness that observes everything from the background, what the Tathāgata points to is a moment-to-moment process.
-Each contact, whether it’s with a sight, a sound, a thought, or a memory, gives rise to a fresh moment of feeling, perception, intention, and consciousness.
-These are not the actions of a self, but rather conditions arising dependent on other conditions.
+Instead of a continuous consciousness observing everything from the background, the Tathāgata teaches that consciousness is a moment-to-moment process arising based on causes and conditions.
+Each contact, whether with a sight, a sound, a thought, or a memory, gives rise to a fresh moment of feeling, perception, intention, and consciousness.
+These are not the actions of a self, but conditions arising dependent on other conditions.

-In this light, experience isn’t being generated by an “I” interacting with the world.
-Instead, it’s unfolding due to a web of past causes, intentions, desires, habits, and memories.
+In other words, experience is not being generated by an “I” interacting with the world; it unfolds through a web of past causes, intentions, desires, habits, and memories.
 These collected influences form what we call the Five Aggregates.
-They are not “you.”
-They are not “yours.”
+They are not “me.”
+They are not “mine.”
 They are not fixed or permanent.
 They are conditioned processes, mistaken for a solid “me” experiencing the world.

 Now, let us look more closely at each of these Five Aggregates in turn.